 In Trader Jack, for example, there are chapters showing that gold shares invariably move up ahead of the gold price.
 The books can easily be found on Neil’s Amazon author page: https://www.amazon.co.uk/Neil-Behrmann/e/B005HA9E3M

-Jeremy Siegel, professor of finance at the University of Pennsylvania’s Wharton School of Business, agreed that “a fresh surge in inflation” was making him nervous.
+Jeremy Siegel, professor of finance at the University of Pennsylvania’s Wharton School of Business, also agreed that “a fresh surge in inflation” had made him nervous.
 He warned that accelerating pricing pressures could compel the Federal Reserve to raise interest rates at a faster clip than currently anticipated.
-Tech stocks could well slide but there could be a “rotation” into value shares.
-Speaking on CNBC Siegel added that it wouldn’t surprise him if the Fed raised interest rates six times in the coming year.
-This compares with the economist consensus of three to four times, starting in March.
+Tech stocks slid and there wasa “rotation” into value shares.

 Federal Reserve Chairman Jerome Powell said that high U.S. inflation could be prolonged into early 2023 because parts and material shortages might be getting worse.
 In their minutes on December members of the Fed board agreed that money should be tightened and hinted that interest rates should rise.

 Much however, depends on commodity inflation, but economies are already beginning to slow down.

 Hunt of Hoisington believes that such policies are far too late in the day.
 US, European, Japan and China are already slowing down.
 Interest rate hikes would aggravate the downturn and as the year progresses inflation could turn into disinflation.
 If a recession occurs there could well be deflation.
 Hunt’s main concern is the extent of debt in the US and rest of the world.